 Purpose of the Collection

-This archives' primary purpose is to maintain and preserve historic materials related to the development of Glenville State College and the history of north-central West Virginia.
+This archives' primary purpose is to maintain and preserve historic materials related to the development of Glenville State University and the history of north-central West Virginia.
 The historic materials housed in this collection are available for research by faculty, staff, students, and the general public.

-History of the Glenville State College Archive
+History of the Glenville State University Archive

 What is in the Archives Collection?

 Housed in the Robert F. Kidd Library, the Glenville State University Archives includes materials of permanent significance to the history of the institution and the surrounding area.
 Records in the Archives date back to the university's inception in 1872 and include, but are not limited to, the following:

 - Historic Artifacts related to the Glenville Normal School, Glenville State Teacher's College, Glenville State College, and Glenville State University

 - GNS, GSTC, GSC, and GSU Special Publications (e.g. special events, theatre programs, brochures, commencement programs, etc.)

 - Oral Histories Compiled from Several Oral History Projects (e.g. personal accounts of life in North Central WV, teaching and education in North Central WV, WV Hillbilly Editor-Jim Comstock interviews)